 “It’s like the Medici’s in Medieval Florence,” Jack adds.

 Now I’m dying to read the review.
 Can I call for Isabelle to fetch the paper?
 Then I get a brain fart, realizing how silly I acting, laughing at my own better self with the adults.

 “Oh, no, only when Robby was sick and missing.
 In fact, it’s genius because I was to play Queen Titania, and Johnny was my understudy.
 All the good things happened once we added music and singing.
 I changed to playing mandolin and discovered Johnny’s beautiful voice.
 When the original director returned, he took his Puck character and turned it evil which created the dramatic tension with the black boy who spoke no lines but represented innocence.”

 “My goodness, you sound more erudite than the reviewer.”

 “I wanted to ask the Stones what their reaction to Johnny’s performance was.
 The Black boy Grant was so concerned that his parents would be upset by his character.
 We had to change the program from ‘Slave” to read ‘Innocent.’”

 “It reminds me of 1930’s cabaret theater, so amusing and fast paced.”
 Mr. Stone speaks for the first time.
-“The children misbehaving in the orchestra pit is disturbing at first, but quickly they’re just part of the play.
+“The children misbehaving in the orchestra pit was disturbing at first, but quickly they were just part of the play.
 I believe that’s authentic to Shakespeare’s time, as well as my youngest son cavorting in a dress.
 A shock that turns to brilliance.”

-“I felt I had found the daughter I never had.
+“I felt I have found the daughter I never had.
 And now with Tim here, I have two,” Mrs.Stone labels me.

 “Better be careful, Mummy.
 He can get very rough when he’s upset.”